How to find and replace data in Google Sheets

 Fuzzy search will find approximate matches for your entry.
 It's convenient when the exact content is unknown or when dealing with spelling variations or typos.

-Toggle Fuzzy search on and specify the number of fuzzy characters allowed.
+Toggle Fuzzy search on and specify the number of fuzzy characters allowed (up to 5).
 The add-on will find those fuzzy matches for your search query.

 Example.
 Suppose you're looking for the word apple, but some instances are misspelled like aple or appl.
 By enabling fuzzy search with a setting of 1 fuzzy character allowed, the add-on will also match these similar variations, ensuring you capture all relevant instances of the word apple in your Google Sheets.
 Find all fuzzy matches of the word 'apple' in your Google Sheets without formulas.